-- Supporting the school in developing and maintaining good behaviour - Developing an understanding of this policy and reinforcing it at home, as appropriate - Reinforcing the school's promotion of good behaviour by, for example, celebrating the pupils' successes and achievements.
+- Supporting the school in developing and maintaining good behaviour including collaborating with the school during disciplinary processes. - Developing an understanding of this policy and reinforcing it at home, as appropriate. - Reinforcing the school's promotion of good behaviour by, for example, celebrating the pupils' successes and achievements.